Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Kyle Tucker At The Plate

-- Tucker leads Houston with 133 hits and an OBP of .376, plus a team-best slugging percentage of .527.
+- Tucker has 133 hits and an OBP of .372 to go with a slugging percentage of .522.
+All three of those stats lead Houston hitters this season.

-- He ranks 12th in batting average, 12th in on base percentage, and 12th in slugging among the qualifying hitters in MLB.
+- Among the qualifying hitters in MLB, his batting average ranks 13th, his on-base percentage ranks 13th, and he is 13th in the league in slugging.

-- He has scored a run in 53 games this year, with multiple runs 13 times.
+- He has scored in 54 games this year, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.